siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 208 Ranked Research Agenda and Falsification Program.md

 should not be treated as explained by arbitrary constitutive symmetry.
 It belongs more deeply to the equal two-aspect stress of a null Maxwell probe.
-Appendix 216 reduces the remaining gap further: within the symmetry-allowed weak interaction class, the full bending law depends on one coefficient $B$ that measures coupling to the probe's longitudinal momentum flux.
+Appendix 216 reduces the remaining gap further: within the symmetry-allowed leading weak-field interaction class, the full bending law depends on one coefficient $B$ that measures coupling to the probe's longitudinal momentum flux.
 What still remains is to derive $B=1$ from the detailed same-substrate interaction of the bounded mass closure with the passing null probe.

 Original goal: